 (I suggest you just check publicholiday.co.nz)

 Is this really a public holiday?
 Well, not really, but if you are at school or happen to work in the education sector (includes universities) you'll know all about it.
 They get the day after Easter Monday off.
 For some, Otago Anniversary is observed on this day instead of the Monday closest to the 23rd March which can be a little confusing, and for those at Otago University it replaces your anniversary day!
 Southland Anniversary is also celebrated on Easter Tuesday.

 The only day worth getting up at the crack of dawn for.
 ANZAC day is the 25th of April every year.
-Congratulations!
-Anzac day is now "Mondayised".
-If it lands on a weekend it will be commemorated on that day, and you get the following Monday off.
+It is also now "Mondayised".
+If it lands on a weekend it will be commemorated on that day, and you get the following Monday off work.

 Well, this isn't *actually* the Queen's birthday but that's okay, we'll have the day off anyway.
 Queen's Birthday holiday is the 1st Monday in June.

 This non-labouring holiday is the 4th Monday in October so you'll always find it on a Monday.
 Easy!